By Victor Jimenez

 Women generally have lower muscle mass especially in the torso and upper body when compared to male counterparts.
 Incorporating off the bike strength training into your cycling routine will greatly improve hill climbing ability, sustained higher speed riding, and help keep you riding injury free.

 Strength training also helps with overall comfort and efficiency on the bike.
 The focus of the exercises should be on the core and upper body.
 A strong core is vital to any cyclist as it is the base of power production on the bike.
 One of the best ways to stick with a strength training routine is to sign up for a group class.

 Yoga, Pilates, and Kettlebell classes are excellent for cyclists

 Group classes in Yoga, Pilates, and Kettlebell are excellent off the bike training.
 These are fun and the group setting will give you some accountability to keep you motivated.
-It is important that you don’t over do it.
-Spend between 10 and 15 percent of your total training time strength training.
-The extra time you spend on strength training will pay big dividends especially when combined with high cadence (rpm) pedaling.
+It is important that you don’t overdo it.
+Spend between 10 and 15 percent of your total training time on strength training.
+The extra time you spend on strength training will pay big dividends, especially when combined with high cadence (rpm) pedaling.

 4. Learn to Pedal at High Cadence (rpm)

 Cadence is the most important and hardest technique to learn for most cyclists.
 The biggest benefit from high rpm pedaling is muscular endurance.
 Once you master this technique you will have a much easier time climbing hills and will be able to ride farther and faster with less effort.